rouskinlab/RNA_data/README.md

 ### Sourcing the environment and keeping your environment variable secret

 The variables defined in the `env` file are required by `rouskinhf`.
-Make sure to run:
+Make that before you use `rouskinhf`, you run:

 ```bash
 source env
 ```

-before you use `rouskinhf`.
  The point of using environment variables is to ensure the privacy of your huggingface token.
 Make sure to add your `env` file to your `.gitignore`.

 ### Import data with ``import_dataset``